How is it determined who will live in which suite?

 Can I use my own staff in my apartment?

-All staff who work in the Weinberg Commons Special Needs quad units must be employed by JFCS.
-If you currently have a staff member who you would like to continue working with, JFCS will certainly consider hiring this person, if they meet the JFCS hiring qualifications.
+All staff who work in the Weinberg Commons Special Needs quad units must be employed by JFED.
+If you currently have a staff member who you would like to continue working with, JFED will certainly consider hiring this person, if they meet the JFED hiring qualifications.

 Will transportation be covered?